robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I rocked slightly in my chair, my hands between my thighs, staring at the crust again.

-"When he looked at you—recognised you—that was the moment he realised he'd lost it all a long time ago.
+"When he looked at you — recognised you — that was the moment he realised he'd lost it all a long time ago.
 I could see it in his eyes."

 I licked my lips.